Munanga/Tic-Tac-Toe/README.md

    - > java Main

-Feel free to add improvments interms of code optimizations or gameplay
+Feel free to add improvments in terms of code optimizations or gameplay

 ## play with a friend and Enjoy!!!!